softwaresaved/automated_testing/README.md

 Miller G. (2006) Scientific publishing.
 A scientist's nightmare: software problem leads to five retractions.
 Science 22 December 2006: Vol. 314 no. 5807 pp. 1856-1857 DOI: [10.1126/science.314.5807.1856](http://www.sciencemag.org/content/314/5807/1856.long)

-There are a number of reasons why we should test our code.
 Tests help us to help check that our code produces scientifically-correct results.

-They help us to ensure that our code continues to behave connectly when it is:
+Tests also help us to ensure that our code continues to do so when it is tidied, extended to support new functionality, bug-fixed, updated to use new libraries, optimised, and, parallelised.

-* Tidied,
-* Extended to support new functionality,
-* Bug-fixed,
-* Updated to use new libraries,
-* Optimised, and,
-* Parallelised

-After all, optimisation or parallelisation is futile if...

-* Our code no longer works correctly,
-* And we burn up our HPC resource budget running our incorrect code,
-* And we don't notice until weeks, or months, later,
-* Or, another researcher notices before we do!
+After all, optimisation or parallelisation is futile if our code no longer works correctly, and we burn up our HPC resource budget running our incorrect code, and we don't notice until weeks, or months, later, or, another researcher notices before we do!

 ## Why automated tests?

-Why should we automate our tests?

-Automated tests can be written once and then run many times ("Write once, run many"), for example every day, or, even, every time we change our code.
-And, what is a repetitive manual process can become a simple automated process.
-After all, computers are designed for repetitive tasks.
-Automation frees us up to do innovative tasks, such as research!
+Automated tests can be written once and then run many times, for example every day, or, every time we change our code.

+What is a repetitive, manual process becomes an automated process, the sort at which computers excel.

+Automation frees us to spend our time on innovative tasks, such as our research!

-Refactoring, optimising and parallelising code without automated tests can be done, but it is like climbing without a rope, only for the brave and skilled or foolhardy!
+Refactoring, optimising and parallelising code without automated tests can be done, but it is like climbing without a rope, only for the brave and skilled!

 ## What type of automated tests?

-The term automated testing sometimes makes people think of [unit tests](https://en.wikipedia.org/wiki/Unit_testing), tests for the smallest units of our code, for example, functions, methods, sub-routines or classes.
+The term automated testing sometimes makes people think of [unit tests](https://en.wikipedia.org/wiki/Unit_testing), testing the smallest units of our code, for example, functions, methods, sub-routines or classes.

-A challenge that we can face, especially if we have large, legacy codes, is, where to start?
+But, a challenge that we can face, especially if we have large, legacy codes, is, where to start?

 The prospect of having to write dozens of unit tests can be off-putting at the best of times, let alone if we have data to analyse, a paper to write or a conference to prepare for.

 Instead of starting with unit testing, we can start with [regression testing](https://en.wikipedia.org/wiki/Regression_testing).
-Regression testing allows bugs to be identified after changes have been made to our code.
-They allow us to check that our code continues to be correct when it is tidied, extended, bug-fixed, updated to use new libraries, optimised, or parallelised.
+Regression testing allows us to check that our code continues to be correct after we have made changes to it.
 Unit testing can then be introduced at a later date, when the demands of research permit.

+Regression testing does not test whether our code produces scientifically-correct results, only that we don't change its behaviour in unexpected ways.
+We will return to this distinction later.

 ## A recipe for introducing regression tests

-To introduce regression tests we can follow a simple recipe:
+To introduce regression testing we can follow a recipe.

 * First, we create a [**test oracle**](https://en.wikipedia.org/wiki/Oracle_\(software_testing\)).
 We run out code on sets of input files and parameters.
 We save the corresponding output files.
 These output files serve as the **expected outputs** from our program given the corresponding input files and parameters.
-* We then write our **regression tests**.
+* We then write **regression tests**.
 Each regression test runs our code for a set of input files and parameters.
 It then compares the output from our code to the expected outputs within the test oracle, it compares the **actual outputs** to the expected outputs.
-* We **run** our regression tests after every change to the code, to check we have not introduced any bugs that have changed its behaviour.
+* We **run** our regression tests regularly, or after every change to the code, to check we have not introduced any bugs that have changed its behaviour.

-Note that we assume that the initial code produces scientifically-correct results.
-We will return to this assumption later.
-Here we are only testing that we have not changed the behaviour of our code.

-## EPCC oncology project 2009
+### EPCC oncology project 2009

-As an example of regression testing in practice, consider the [EPCC oncology project](http://www.hector.ac.uk/casestudies/oncology.php) from 2009.
+As an example of regression testing in practice, let's look at [EPCC oncology project](http://www.hector.ac.uk/casestudies/oncology.php) from 2009.

 The Colon Cancer Genetics Group at the Western General Hospital, Edinburgh had a Fortran code to identify the relationship between pairs of genetic markers and colorectal cancer.
-Researchers wanted to run their code on a data set of 560,000 genetic markers with real data from 1000 cancer cases and 1000 matched controls.
-However, this was estimated to involve 150 billion comparisons with a run time of 400 days!
+Researchers wanted to run their code on a data set of over 560,000 genetic markers with data from almost 2000 people.
+They estimated that it would take their code 400 days to process this data, so they asked EPCC to help optimise and parallelise their code so it could be run on the HECToR super-computer.

-EPCC worked to optimise and parallelise the code.
-First the code was run on a subset of the data to create a test oracle and a regression test framework.
-The code was then optimised and parallelised in stages, with the tests being run nightly to ensure that the behaviour of the code had not changed.
-After the optimisation and parallelisation, the code was able to run on 512 processors on HECToR and analyse the full data set in 5 hours.
+To ensure that their changes did not introduce any bugs, EPCC used regression testing.
+The code was run on a subset of the data to create a test oracle.
+A set of regression tests were written.
+The code was then optimised and parallelised in stages, with the regression tests being run nightly to ensure that the behaviour of the code had not changed.
+After optimisation and parallelisation, the code was run with the full data set on 512 processors on HECToR.
+The run time was 5 hours.

+I will now describe how to implement the recipe for regression testing by means of a running example in Python, though the recipe can be applied within any language.

 ## Implementing the regression test recipe

-I will now describe how to implement the recipe using an example.
+I will now describe how to implement the recipe for regression testing by means of a running example in Python, though the recipe can be applied within any language.

 ### Some assumptions about our code

-In demonstrating how to apply the recipe for introducing regression testing, we'll make a few assumptions about our code.
+In demonstrating how to apply the recipe, we will make a few assumptions about our code.

-First, we'll assume that a user can invoke the software from the Linux/Unix shell or Windows DOS prompt.
+* We will assume that a user can run our code from the Linux or Unix shell or the DOS command prompt.

-We'll assume it runs in batch mode, that is, once started it runs to completion without further user interaction.
-So, the code is configured via command-line parameters and/or configuration files and reads in zero or more input files.
+* We will assume it runs in batch mode, that is, once started it runs to completion without further user interaction.
+The code is configured via command-line parameters and/or configuration files and reads in zero or more input files.

-We also assume it writes one or more output files and, optionally, exits with an [exit status](http://en.wikipedia.org/wiki/Exit_status) which indicates whether the code succeeded or failed in its operation.
-We say optionally, as some codes always return 0.
+* We will also assume that our code writes one or more output files and, optionally, exits with an [exit status](http://en.wikipedia.org/wiki/Exit_status) which indicates whether the code succeeded or failed in its operation.
+I say 'optionally' as some codes always return zero.

-There are many codes which have these qualities including C, C++, Fortran, and Java executables, or Python, R, or bash scripts.
+There are many codes which have these qualities including C, C++, Fortran, and Java executables, and Python, R, and bash scripts.

 ### A token frequency program

-An example of a code that conforms to these assumptions is this code that counts the frequency of strings of words or numbers within a text file.
+As an example of a code that conforms to these assumptions, we will use a code that counts the frequency of numerical tokens - strings that represent integers or floating-point values - within a text file full of such tokens.

-The code is called `count_frequency` and can be run under Linux/Unix or Windows.
+The code is called `count_frequency` and can be run under Linux, Unix or DOS.

 It takes in two mandatory command-line arguments, an input file name and an output file name.